 🐶 Dogality Test 🐶

-Every dog owner has seen it before that a moment on a walk when two dogs lock eyes, approach each other slowly, and start the age-old ritual of sniffing.
+Every dog owner has seen it: that moment on a walk when two dogs lock eyes, approach each other slowly, and start the age-old ritual of sniffing.
 Sometimes, after a few curious seconds, they part ways.
 Other times, something magical happens: they begin to bounce, chase, wrestle, and play like old friends.
-But what makes the difference?
+What makes the difference?

 If you've watched your dog meet other dogs, you may have noticed: not every greeting becomes a friendship.
 Some dogs play instantly, while others move on quickly.
 Just like people, dogs seem to form deeper bonds with those who share something in common, perhaps something we'd call personality.

-As a pet parent, I started wondering: is it random, or is there a pattern to the dogs Tuffy truly bonds with?
+As a pet parent, I wondered: is it random, or is there a pattern to the dogs Tuffy truly bonds with?

 Here at Dogality Test, we believe that every dog has a unique personality: a combination of traits like curiosity, energy, independence, and sociability.
 These traits shape not only how dogs interact with humans, but also with other dogs.